 Peggy’s been with the Daltons for twenty years.
 She says they’re millionaires but they live "like human beings" and they’re not snobbish.
 She says they’re like one big family.

-Peggy continues to talk, letting him know that he has more than just a job here – he has a home.
+Peggy continues to talk, letting him know that he has more than just a job here—he has a home.
 She explains that this is only home she’ll ever know.
 Apparently, she plans to work for the Daltons until she dies.
-And she explains that her Irish parents feel the same way about England as blacks feel about the U.S., so she can understand him.
+And she explains that her Irish parents feel the same way about England that black people feel about the white Americans, so she can understand him.

 Then Peggy tells him that Miss Dalton is always in trouble and is always worrying her parents.
 That ends the gossip session.